Introduction to Aviation

 Veronica Schömer, Pilot B787, M. Eng.

 Veronica is a highly knowledgeable and experienced aviation expert with a passion for flight safety.
-She took her first steps into aviation more than 20 years ago in a glider club.
-As first officer on Boeing 737 and senior first officer on Boeing 747 and 787 Veronica gained more than 17 years of experience in commercial aviation with 7000 flight hours.
+She took her first steps into aviation 25 years ago in a glider club.
+As first officer on Boeing 737 and senior first officer on Boeing 747 and 787 Veronica gained 20 years of experience in commercial aviation with 7000+ flight hours.
 She holds a bachelor’s degree in industrial engineering and a master’s degree in mechanical engineering.

 Target Group